Remiswl/Paint/README.md

 To launch the site, open 'ardoise.html'.

 ## Comments
-* The website is not responsive.
+* the website is not responsive
+* it is conform to the W3C standards